In photography, people talk a lot about the golden hour. However, this time of day’s soft and warm tones make for excellent photo opportunities.

 But how about the Blue Hour?
 What does it mean?
-How can you capture amazing shots?
-And when should you go out to take advantage of this mystical time of day?
+How can you capture impressive shots?
+And when should you go out to take advantage of this magical time of day?

-You will find out in this ultimate guide to blue hour photography for your smartphone because you do not need a fancy DSLR to take stunning photographs during this time of day.
+In this ultimate guide to blue hour photography for your smartphone, you will find out that you do not need a fancy DSLR to take stunning photographs during this time of day.

 What is the Blue Hour of photography?

-The blue hour is a period in which the sky turns a bright blue color during the shading.
+The blue hour is when the sky turns a bright blue color during the shading.
 It happens during the transition between night and daylight, or vice versa.
-In the morning it is the period before sunrise and in the evening the period after sunset.
+In the morning, it is the period before sunrise, and in the evening, the period after sunset.
 After sunset, the sky often turns bright blue just before it gets dark (black).

-This bright blue color is only visible during a very short time before sunrise or after sunset.
-The photos you take with your smartphone will enhance the blue in the sky, and it will get very bright with the right settings.
+This bright blue color is only visible during a short time before sunrise or after sunset.
+However, the photos you take with your smartphone will enhance the blue in the sky, and it will get very bright with the proper settings.

 When is the blue hour at its best?

 There are many different websites and apps you can use to find the right time of the blue hour in your area.
 You will see that the blue hour isn’t exactly an hour, as the name might suggest.
 It does happen in the hour before sunrise and after sunset.
 Depending on the time of year and your place on the planet, this will vary greatly.

 How fast the sky turns blue during the blue hour before or after sunset depends on your shooting direction.
 The air will remain blue the longest in the direction of the sun.
 On the opposite side, the sky turns dark the fastest.